decretist/Dissertation/Chapter0/chapter0.markdown

 [10] See Appendix 1 and Appendix 2 for Python source code of OCP parsers written for this project.

-[11] Placeholder for MALLET footnote.
-Andrew Kachites McCallum, “MALLET:
-A Machine Learning for Language Toolkit” 2002.
+[11] The MALLET website at UMass Amherst requests that the use of MALLET be acknowledged with the following citation: Andrew Kachites McCallum, “MALLET: A Machine Learning for Language Toolkit” 2002.
+Based on the date, the preferred citation appears to refer to the original version of MALLET (0.4).
+Prof. David Mimno of Cornell University, who had been a doctoral student of McCallum, is generally recognized as having been the lead developer for the version of MALLET (2.0.8) that popularized unsupervised topic modelling as a technique in the Digital Humanities community starting in 2012.

 [12] Kenneth Pennington, “The Law’s Violence against Medieval and Early Modern Jews,” *Rivista Internazionale di Diritto Comune* 23 (2013):